90th Guards Tank Division (2016–present): 2022 Russian invasion of Ukraine

 On February 24, 2022, the division participated in the 2022 Kyiv offensive during the initial stage of the Russian invasion of Ukraine to the north-east of Kyiv.
-The 90th Guards Tank Division had two battalion tactical groups involved in the three-week Battle of Brovary, where the division suffered significant losses in personnel and equipment.
+The 90th Guards Tank Division had two battalion tactical groups involved in an engagement near Brovary, where according to ukrainian media, the division suffered significant losses in personnel and equipment.
 The Ukrainian Ministry of Defence reported on 10 March 2022 that the commander of the 6th Guards Lvov Tank Regiment, Colonel Andrey Zakharov, was killed in the battle.
+During the night of 11-12 March, Ukrainian sources claimed that up to 80 military vehicles of the division's 228th Regiment were destroyed near Chernihiv, as they attempted to cross a river in order to advance on Kyiv.

 By late March, the division, along with other Russian units, began a hasty retreat out of Kyiv Oblast.
 Afterwards, the division redeployed to Eastern Ukraine, receiving BMPT Terminator tank support combat vehicles to join the Russian Airborne Forces fighting in Lysychansk.

-On Friday 9th December 2022, the British government sanctioned the commander of the division (Colonel Ramil Rakhmatulovich Ibatullin) along with 30 other individuals.
+On Friday 9 December 2022, the British government sanctioned the commander of the division (Colonel Ramil Rakhmatulovich Ibatullin) along with 30 other individuals.
 The sanctions, co-ordinated with international allies, were taken to mark International Anti-Corruption Day on Friday and Human Rights Day on Saturday.